keshavchuadhary/Banking-Application/README.md

-This is abnking application in java using spring boot framework
+This is banking application in java using spring boot framework